-ITEM NO. SUBJECT PAGE
+Page

-1. Policy Statement 3
+1. Policy Statement 1

-2. Introduction 3
+2. Introduction 1

-3. The Legal Position 4
+3. The Legal Position 2

-4. Responsibilities 5
+4. Responsibilities 3

-5. Part A: Responsibilities Of Drivers Of Vehicles Used In The Course Of Council Business 6
+5 Part A: Responsibilities of Drivers of Vehicles Used in the Course of Council Business 3

-6. Reimbursement of Travel Expenses 10
+6 Reimbursement of Travel Expenses 6

-7. Part B: Responsibilities Of Drivers Of Council Owned Vehicles Or Vehicles Hired Or Leased By The Council 12
+7. Part B: Responsibilities of Drivers of Council Owned Vehicles or Vehicles Hired or Leased by the Council 8

-8. Part C: Management Responsibilities In Relation To Drivers 17
+8. Part C: Management Responsibilities in Relation to Drivers 12

-9. Part D: Management Responsibilities For Council Owned Vehicles Or Vehicles Owned By The Council 22
+9. Part D: Management Responsibilities for Council Owned Vehicles or Vehicles Hired or Leased by the Council 16

-10. Equality Impact Assessment And Monitoring 23
+10. Equality Impact Assessment and Monitoring 17

-11. Data Protection 23
+11. Data Protection 17